dbos-inc/dbos-docs/docs/getting-started/quickstart-programming-2.md

 title: Programming Quickstart - Part 2
 ---

-Now that we've written our first few functions, let's learn how to stitch them into powerful and reliable programs.
+In this guide, we'll learn how to build powerful and reliable programs with Operon.
 If you've been following along, here's the code you should have so far (in `src/operations.ts`):

 ```javascript